cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Prescalar
 ^^^^^^^^^
+- Prescaler scales down the high frequency input signal to low frequency output signal by using the prescaler value.
 - The PRESC bitfield in the REG_TIM0_CFG register is parsed to Prescaler.
-- The Event signal generated in the previous input stage is scaled based on the PRESC value.
+- The output event signal generated in the previous input stage is scaled based on the PRESC value.
 - Prescaler module maintains a internal counter whose initial value is 0.
 At every positive edge of the clock, counter gets incremented by '1' when event input signal is '1' and Timer is active.
 - When the internal counter value matches with the PRESC bitfield output event is set to '1' and the counter is updated to '0'.
 The above process continues and output events are generated.
 - Whenever the lock synced events generated is equal to PRESC value then one output event is generated at positive edge of the clock(the frequency is scaled according to the PRESC register value).